UCSBCarpentry/2021-11-04-ucsb-sql-online/_episodes/01-format-data.md

 > command, type `.help`.
 {: .callout}

-Before we get into using SQLite to select the data, let's take a look at the tables of the database we will use in our examples:
+Before we get into using SQLite to select the data, let's take a look at the tables of the database we will use in our examples.
+Let's

 <div class="row">
   <div class="col-md-6" markdown="1">